Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

 3. Total Views And Visits

-These broad metrics can reveal:
+These broad metrics can reveal the following:

 - No matter if blog traffic is increasing or decreasing